DevExpress/devextreme-documentation/includes/custom-templates.md

 A data source object or an object with fields specific to a particular template.
 For information on the contents of `data`, refer to the **Template Data** section of the template's API reference article.

 - `index`
 A zero-based index of the item in the collection.
-Available only in collection widget templates.
+Available only in certain templates.

 - `element`
 A jQuery element that represents the widget element being customized.
 Available only if you use jQuery.